Floro PDW

-The Floro PDW is a compact carbine that has been developed by the Floro International of the Philippines for conventional forces, as a replacement for their 9mm caliber sidearms and submachine guns.
+The Floro PDW is a compact carbine that was formerly developed by the Floro International Corporation.

-Overview
+Design

-The Floro PDW uses 5.56×45mm NATO ammunition and compatible with STANAG Magazines, improving ammunition compatibility requirements among troops while increasing their firepower effectiveness.
+The Floro PDW uses 5.56×45mm NATO ammunition and compatible with 20 or 30-round STANAG Magazines, improving ammunition compatibility requirements among troops while increasing their firepower effectiveness.
 The use of the Recoil Reduction System (RRS) enhances operator marksmanship and training.

-The Floro PDW can be fitted with an optional noise suppressor reduces the sound signature of the Floro PDW for Special Forces applications.
+A folding stock is used, being folded on the right side.
+An optional noise suppressor reduces the sound signature of the Floro PDW for special forces applications.